Get a free, no obligation personal loan quote with rates as low as 9.99%

 Interim OccupancyFinal Closing

-A temporary period where you can move into your condo unit, but not yet possess ownership rights.The title of ownership is transferred from the developer to you; the unit becomes your legal property.
+A temporary period where you can move into your condo unit, but don’t possess ownership rights.The title of ownership is transferred from the developer to you; the unit becomes your legal property.

-Your unit is complete but construction on the rest of the building is still ongoing.The entire building is fully complete and registered with the Land Registry Office.
+Your unit is complete, but construction on the rest of the building is ongoing.The entire building is fully complete and registered with the Land Registry Office.

-The interim occupancy period is longer for units on the lower floors as they’re completed first during construction.Final closing takes place at the same time for all units in the building.
+The interim occupancy period is longer for units on the lower floors as they’re completed first during construction.Final closing takes place simultaneously for all units in the building.

 Renting During Interim Occupancy Period